 The money you contribute to an IRA is also deductible above-the-line, or at least some of it is.
 There are limits to how much you can invest based on your AGI before you claim these amounts as adjustments to income.
 Some other rules also apply, such as whether you or your spouse have access to employer-provided retirement plans.

-Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction as well, again subject to phaseout rules that are dependent on your AGI, but Roth accounts don’t qualify.
+Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction, as well—subject to phaseout rules that are dependent on your income.
+Roth accounts don’t qualify.

-You can invest money into a health savings account to pay for certain healthcare costs that aren’t covered by your health insurance plan, and these contributions are also above-the-line adjustments to income.
+You can invest money into a health savings account to pay for certain healthcare costs that aren’t covered by your health insurance plan, and these contributions are above-the-line adjustments to income, as well.

 The plan must be a high-deductible policy, and group policy coverage doesn’t qualify.
-Your contributions must be made with “after tax” dollars—in other words, they weren’t deducted from your pay before taxes were withheld on the balance.
-That would effectively give you two tax breaks on the same money.
+Your contributions must be made with “after-tax” dollars—in other words, they weren’t deducted from your pay before taxes were withheld on the balance.
+If you were allowed to take deductions on "pre-tax" dollars, it would effectively give you two tax breaks on the same money.

 AGI limits prior to claiming this deduction apply here, too, however.
 You can’t claim the student loan interest deduction if you’re a single taxpayer with an AGI of $85,000.
 You won’t be able to claim the entire $2,500 if your pre-student loan interest deduction AGI is $70,000 or more.

 These limits increase to $170,000 and $140,000 for married taxpayers who file joint returns.
 You can’t claim this one at all if you’re married but file a separate return.